 Identify Squatter Status Under Kentucky Law

-You need to figure out if these people ever had any legitimate reason to be there.
+You need to determine if these people had legitimate reasons to be there.

 Did they used to pay rent?
-Did someone give them permission to stay temporarily?
+Did someone permit them to stay temporarily?
 The answers completely change your next steps.

-If they just showed up without asking anyone and have been there less than a year, you’re dealing with trespassing.
+You’re dealing with trespassing if they just showed up without asking anyone and have been there less than a year.

 If there’s any history of permission or payment, your legal strategy will be way more complicated.